jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 # AWS CloudWatch Log proxy EC2 instance for CloudGuard

 This tutorial details a very simple proof-of-concept on forwarding system logs from Check Point CloudGuard Management server to AWS CloudWatch or AWS S3 bucket via an EC2 instance acting as a log forwarder or proxy instance.
-The need for a proxy instance is because, at this point of time, CloudWatch agent or AWS CLI cannot be installed on the Check Point Management Server due to the management server being hardened.
-One example use case for this is you might want to pipe CloudGuard's cloud management extension logs (cme.log) to AWS CloudWatch for either log aggregation, troubleshooting or analysis purpose.
+The need for a proxy instance is because, at the point of writing this tutorial, CloudWatch agent or AWS CLI cannot be installed on the Check Point Management Server due to the management server being hardened.
+One example use case for this is you might want to pipe CloudGuard's system logs such as cloud management extension logs (cme.log) to AWS CloudWatch or S3 bucket for either log aggregation, troubleshooting or analysis purpose.

 I've created this lab and tutorial based on an actual use case of a customer who has a similar requirement.